CMDM-Lab/DeePFAS/README.md

 ```

 ### Generate customized molecule library
-Molecule library and its chemical embedding are stored as `.hdf5` format in order to save storage space
+Molecule library and its chemical embedding are stored as `.hdf5` format in order to save storage space.
 Overwrite path of molecule file to `dataset_path` in `gen_latent_space_config.json`

 ``` shell